 There is no manual on it, just narrowing it down, homing in on a strange, uneven pattern of behavior.
 This is what lead me to bring my father and son to Calero reservoir in San Jose, CA. on a morning in March.

 Always Be Prepared

 It all began at the boat launch.
 Everything was inflated, packed, strung, tied, and strapped.
 One final glance at my phone’s weather app would give a sense of security – cloudy skies expected to break.

 A cold front would roll in the following day with rain and lowering pressure, giving us the advantage ( finally) over these inactive fish.

-I would have a chance to breath again, stretch long and hard, and cast and retrieve straight and not remind myself to slow my roll every second.
+I would have a chance to breathe again, stretch long and hard, cast and retrieve straight and not remind myself to slow my roll every second.

 What followed was a deep breath, waiting for something to go wrong – perhaps a subtle hiss of air escaping.
 As unnecessary as it is, I do it every time.

 My son was beside me.
 He had a maiden voyage of his own – an inflatable Challenger kayak, lime green, his favorite color.
 Trailing was my dad paddling his Necky kayak.